lilanpei/NMT/README.md

 For Chinese sentences, we covert exotic words to lowercase, then trim the text and remove non-letter characters.
 For English sentences, we first turn the text from Unicode to plain ASCII, which is subsequently converted to lowercase.
 After that, we trim the text and eliminate non-letter characters.
 As the target language, each English sentence is added with a start and an end token to help the model identify when to start and stop the predication.
 ### 3) Tokenization:
-Turning each text into a sequence of integers, each integer being the index of a token in the dictionary.
-Only top num_words-1 most frequent words will be taken into account, num_words was set 160000 for Input Chinese vocabulary and 80000 for target English vocabulary by default[3][11].
+Each text is transformed into a sequence of integers, each integer being the index of a token in the dictionary.
+Only top num_words-1 most frequent words will be taken into account.
+The num_words was set to 160000 for Chinese(input language) vocabulary and 80000 for English(target lanuage) vocabulary by default[3][11].
 (In Microblog data there are only 13756 Chinese tokens, and 11113 English tokens with zero padding.)
 ### 4) Zero padding:
 Zero padding the sentences with max-lenght of the sentences in the dataset or a small max_length to truncat the sentence in order to reduce the memory consumption, for example 35.
 (91% sentences have the length less than or euqel to 35 in Mircoblog set.)
 ### 5) One hot encoding: